TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/NextSteps/Index.rst

     outputs the menu (:file:`Resources/Private/Layouts/Page/Default.html`) need
     to be updated.

+    Learn more about the menu data processor :ref:`menu data processor <t3tsref:MenuProcessor>`

 #.
 Jumbotron has no background image

     The Jumbotron stands as a place holder for various options in our example.